koii-network/ezsandbox/Lesson 1/PartIV.md

 > [!NOTE]
 >
 > If you are using the default values in config-task.yml and deploying a Koii Task, your total deployment fee should be about 17 KOII, which is the minimum possible amount.
+If you do not have enough KOII, you can get some by running tasks in the desktop node.
+If you're at a Koii-sponsored event, we will provide you with the necessary tokens.

 Your task should now be deployed successfully and you should see a response similar to this: